SeaQL/summer-of-code/2022/README.md

 # GSoC 2022 Ideas List

 Welcome!
-If you haven't read the [GSoC Contributing Guide](CONTRIBUTING.md) please read it first before going through the project idea list.
+If you haven't read the [GSoC Contributing Guide](CONTRIBUTING.md) please read it first before going through the ideas list.

 Prospective contributors, please open a discussion with us on [Discussions](https://github.com/SeaQL/summer-of-code/discussions)!